E2E: Efficient Filtered AKNN Search via Adaptive Termination: Our Proposed Cost Estimation Framework

+\stitle{Prediction Model.} After extracting the features, the next step is to choose a model for cost prediction.
+We adopt a Gradient Boosting Decision Tree (GBDT) model~\cite{LightGBM-NIPS-2017}, which constructs an ensemble by sequentially adding decision trees, where each new tree is trained to fit the residual errors of the current ensemble.
+We implement our estimator using LightGBM~\cite{LightGBM-NIPS-2017}, a highly optimized GBDT framework.
+We choose LightGBM over alternatives such as XGBoost~\cite{XGboost-KDD-2016} primarily for its superior inference efficiency in single-output regression: our trained model requires only $0.025$\,ms per query on average in a single-threaded setting, occupies roughly $624$\,KB on 1M dataset, and incurs no per-vertex or per-edge storage.
+This low-latency property is crucial for our adaptive framework, ensuring that repeatedly evaluating the termination condition introduces negligible overhead compared to the overall query execution time.

 \stitle{Training Strategy.} We adopt a supervised learning paradigm to train the cost estimator.
-To construct the training dataset, we execute query logs on a hold-out training set.
-For each query $q$, we perform a pilot search with a fixed and large enough budget to extract the runtime feature vector $z_q$ (as detailed in Table \ref{tbl:features}) with a sufficiently large search queue.
-Subsequently, we continue the search until the \textit{ground truth} top-$k$ neighbors are fully retrieved (i.e., reaching 100\% recall).
-We record the total number of distance computations consumed at this convergence point as the regression target, denoted as $W_q$.
-This process generates a labeled dataset $\mathcal{D} = \{(features, W_q)\}_{q \in S_{train}}$, mapping the intermediate search state (features) to the ultimate search cost required for target recall.
-Distinct from step-wise predictors (e.g., DARTH~\cite{DARTH-SIGMOD-2026}) that harvest multiple samples from a single trajectory, our end-to-end model derives a single scalar signal per query, necessitating a larger query pool (up to $10^6$ in our experiments) to match the training data volume of prior art.
-However, we observe that the model converges with much fewer samples (e.g., $50k$) in practice.
-Crucially, this ground truth generation is a one-time offline process that is highly parallelizable, ensuring practical feasibility even for massive datasets.
+To construct the training set, we replay query logs on a hold-out dataset.
+For each query $q$, we first run a standard greedy beam search with a sufficiently large queue to extract the runtime feature vector $z_q$ (including both distance-based and filter-aware features).
+We then continue the search until the \emph{exact} top-$k$ neighbors are retrieved (i.e., 100\% recall), and record the total number of distance computations at convergence as the regression target $W_q$.
+This $k$-NN-grounded label differs from LAET~\cite{LAET-SIGMOD-2020}, whose target is the cost to reach a \emph{single} nearest neighbor; the distinction matters under attribute-vector misalignment, where the $k$-th valid neighbor can lie much farther than the closest one, and LAET would ignore the cost from reaching the closest neighbor to retrieving all valid $k$ nearest neighbors.
+This procedure yields a labeled dataset $\mathcal{D}=\{(z_q, W_q)\}_{q \in S_{\text{train}}}$, which maps the intermediate search state to the total cost required to reach the target recall.

+Unlike step-wise predictors (e.g., DARTH~\cite{DARTH-SIGMOD-2026}) that extract multiple training samples from a single trajectory, our end-to-end formulation provides one scalar label per query.
+As a result, this formulation may require a larger query pool to match the sample volume of step-wise prediction approaches \cite{DARTH-SIGMOD-2026}.
+In practice, however, the model plateaus at $\sim$50k training queries (Fig.~\ref{fig:convergence} in Appendix A.4), and model training itself takes less than $5$ seconds on all datasets.
+Moreover, ground-truth generation is a one-time offline procedure taking under $30$ minutes per $1$M training vector workload and is highly parallelizable, making it feasible even at scale.